alnibo/milestone-project-3-workout/README.md

 As a user I expect/would like/need:

-1. to create an account in order to acces the existing exercises.
+1. to create an account in order to access the existing exercises.

 2. to delete my account if I don't see the need in having it anymore.